jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ### 5.0 CLI Parameters
 - `--root`: one or more album root directories to scan (required; may be passed multiple times).
 - `--db`: path to the primary operational SQLite database (optional, defaults to `data/index.db`).
-- `--cache-root`: path/URL used to locate the cache directory on disk (optional, defaults to the legacy `cache/index.db` sentinel).
-The `--cache-db` flag is retained as a backwards-compatible alias.
+- `--cache-root`: path/URL used to locate the cache directory on disk (optional, defaults to `cache.root`, which resolves to the configured cache directory or legacy `cache/index.db` sentinel).
 - `--batch-size`: override the batch size from `config/settings.yaml` for model inference.
 - `--device`: override the device from `config/settings.yaml` (for example `cpu`, `cuda`, `mps`).